By Frank Rotering | October 31, 2018

 The post-capitalists.
 The last group, which is also in its embryonic stage, consists of those who acknowledge the validity of the safe concentrations pathway.
 They understand that the implausible emission reductions must be accomplished not in thirty years, but in less than ten (see dashed line).
 This is not just unprecedented, it is beyond the bounds of rational contemplation.
 Further, CO2 removals on a scale at least a hundred times greater than anything currently envisaged will then be required to decrease the concentration to 350 ppm.
 Their conclusion is that these goals can be achieved only by a post-capitalist economy that is embedded in a post-capitalist social order.

 As a full-blown ecological disaster draws ever nearer, each of these groups faces burning questions.

-For the capitalist fantasists the key question is this: how long can you maintain the pretense that “net-zero” emissions can be achieved by expansionary economies that are increasingly led by anti-environment zealots?
+For the capitalist fantasists the key question is this: how long will you maintain the pretense that “net-zero” emissions can be achieved by expansionary economies that are increasingly led by anti-environment zealots?
 At what point do you become indistinguishable from the climate deniers in rejecting the overwhelming evidence and twisting simple logic for your narrow purposes?

 The capitalist realists face a different question: you talk the talk, but can you walk the walk?
 You say that a CO2 solution is impossible under capitalism, so what do you propose?
 Will you passively remain with the system and go down with the ship, or will you summon your courage and seek a replacement?
 Which side are you really on?